10100.1, 14101, 18111, 21151, 24931

 Example 3 – Announcement Call

-Here ZL1NZ is announcing that the ZL CW NET is about to start on 3535.
-The announcement may be made on another band too on the calling frequency, such as 14101.
+Here JL1MUT is announcing that the All Asia CW NET is about to start on 14059.
+The announcement may be made on another band too on the calling frequency, such as 10101.1.

-*Note: These worldwide Calling Frequencies (CF) were finally chosen due to a number of benefits outweighing disadvantages of other considered options, and do not include 80 or 40m which may develop their own national or regional calling frequencies.
+These worldwide CW QSX (Listening) / Calling Frequencies (CF) were finally chosen due to a number of benefits outweighing disadvantages of other considered options, and do not include 80 or 40m which may develop their own national or regional calling frequencies.

 - These frequencies are never in use for existing QSO so can be used for calling without QRL?